Reassigned Time Awards Guidelines

 Any tenured, tenure-earning faculty or continuing contract status member may apply for a reassigned time award, with each award not to exceed four (4) load credits, to support scholarly activity.
 Normally, a faculty member will apply for one (1) award per semester, but a faculty member may apply for up to two (2) awards per semester.
 An individual may be granted up to three (3) reassigned time awards in a five (5) year period.
 If an award recipient fails to submit a final report for a previous reassigned time award, the applicant may not apply for a new reassigned time award for at least one year from the submission date of the belated final report.

 Email a single PDF document including all proposal elements (discussed below) to email@example.com.
 Note faculty applicants are responsible for obtaining appropriate department head signature on the cover sheet, available here.
 Hard copies of the cover sheet are acceptable, if submitted by the designated due date, if you do not have means to scan/email electronic copies.
 Electronic signatures from Adobe documents are acceptable and binding signatures.
-See instructions here if you are familiar with creating and saving PDF documents.
+See instructions here if you are not familiar with creating and saving PDF documents.

 End of Week 3 of Fall/Winter Semester